 Join us for a fabulous evening featuring BC's very-best craft cideries pouring samples of their newest, tastiest ciders.
 Pair that with incredible bacon-inspired dishes prepared and served by Okanagan College Culinary Arts students.
 And take it all in at Kelowna’s beautiful and historic Laurel Packinghouse, in the downtown core at the centre of the Okanagan Valley.

 We’ve teamed up with Chef Bernard Casavant and his culinary students at Okanagan College to design a variety of appetizer-size portions of starters, salads, mains, even desserts – all inspired by bacon!
 The students will be planning, preparing, and presenting their creations at the festival.

-The Okanagan College Culinary Student Learners Award Fund is our charitable partner for this festival.
+The Okanagan College Culinary Arts Student Learners Award Fund is our charitable partner for this festival.

 Event is 19+

 -4 tokens for your choice of offerings by 20+ cideries (beer and spirits will also be available) and 2-3 hot food stations

 -Complimentary bacon tapas – from appetizers to desserts - all designed to pair with cider

 -Musical entertainment throughout the festival